McGeerDev/pkms/Atoms/herd it all.md

 ---

 ### Summary
 This is a game where you are a shepherd and you should herd sheep into different pens for sheering.
-Multiplayer add teamwork.
+Multiplayer: add teamwork.
 The game should be built on a ridiculously efficient/fast engine.

 #### Concepts